 For how long will we retain your personal information?

-We will only keep personal information (name, email address, physical address) in an identifiable form for as long as it is necessary to fulfil the purpose for which it was originally collected or any additional uses you have agreed to.
+We will only keep personal information (name, email address, physical address) in an identifiable form for as long as it is necessary to fulfill the purpose for which it was originally collected or any additional uses you have agreed to.
 After that, we will either delete the information or de-identify it so that it is no longer associated with you.

 Personal data about minors and children